Last Updated on May 12, 2021

 The Grand Amount Of #1 Sights

-In some cities, you’d be hard pressed to find more than a couple of gems.
+In some cities, you’d be hard-pressed to find more than a couple of gems.
 Rome is full of gems to discover.
 It is impossible to walk too far without coming across another impressive artifact of the past.
-It feel like there is something impressive to find and learn around every corner.
+It feels like there is something impressive to find and learn around every corner.

 A City In The City